-The wide number of benefits to equity crowdfunding make it an incredibly exciting industry compared to traditional investment opportunities.
-Equity crowdfunding is democratising investing, making investment in startups and early-stage businesses accessible to all, while simultaneously offering an alternative route to raise capital for these businesses looking to scale and grow.
-Like a lot of the companies raising capital, equity crowdfunding is an innovative process looking to disrupt an industry long overdue for a shake up.
+The numerous benefits of equity crowdfunding make it an incredibly exciting industry compared to traditional investment opportunities.
+Equity crowdfunding is democratising investing, making the investment in startups and early-stage businesses accessible to all whilst simultaneously offering an alternative route to raise capital for these businesses looking to scale and grow.
+Like a lot of the companies raising capital, equity crowdfunding is an innovative process looking to disrupt an industry long overdue for a shake-up.
 Here are some of its top benefits.

 Equity crowdfunding gives investors the ability to invest in some of the most exciting companies that are challenging the status quo and helping to bring innovation to the industry.
 Investors can back companies they believe in, and as shareholders stand to profit if the company pays dividends or an exit event occurs such as listing on the ASX or NZX.

 Part of democratising investment is not only the access to these innovative early-stage businesses but also the low entry price.
 Each offer sets its own minimum investment amount however it usually starts from around $250.
 This means, unlike other investment routes, it’s highly accessible to everyone.
 Without hefty transaction fees (we charge nothing to invest) or high minimum investment thresholds, equity crowdfunding provides an excellent opportunity to start your investment journey or diversify your portfolio.

 Equity crowdfunding enables everyday investors to access unique and previously inaccessible investment opportunities.
 With the attractive area of private company finance traditionally locked away for wealthy and highly connected investors, recent regulation means that any resident over 18 can now get involved.